Sheldon-beep/Sheldon-beep.github.io/README.md

 ## Featured project

-**PeopleFirst HR Analytics** — an interactive Excel dashboard analyzing a 1,470-employee dataset: attrition rate, headcount by department and job role, and breakdowns by gender, marital status, education, and age.
+**PeopleFirst HR Analytics**
+An interactive Excel dashboard analyzing a 1,470-employee dataset: attrition rate, headcount by department and job role, and breakdowns by gender, marital status, education, and age.
 Includes working slicers for department and education field.